nielsenjared/nielsenjared.github.io/content/blog/algorithm-binary-search/index.md

 ### What Problem(s) Does Binary Search Solve?

 Binary search is a performance improvement over linear search, cutting the number of operations nearly in half.
-But for small arrays, like those we used in the examples above, linear search is is faster as it requires fewer operations to find the value.
+But for small arrays, like those we used in the examples above, linear search is faster as it requires fewer operations to find the value.

-### TODO

-TODO
+### What Does It Mean to Pivot?

+There are several definitions of "pivot", according to [dictionary.com](https://www.dictionary.com/browse/pivot).
+The first, as a noun:

+> a pin, point, or short shaft on the end of which something rests and turns, or upon and about which something rotates or oscillates.

+And as a verb:

+> to turn on or as on a pivot

+> to modify (a policy, opinion, product, etc.) while retaining some continuity with its previous version

+The example they provide is:

+> The start-up was able to pivot the app to a new market without losing too many man-hours of coding.

+In our binary search algorithm, we create a pivot that allows us to turn "left" or "right".
+With each pivot we create, we modify the array while retaining some continuity with its previous version until we find our value.

 ## A is for Algorithms